-Trestle Gallery was founded in 2012 by artist and educator Rhia Hurt and a team of artists including Mary Negro and Ajit Kumar.
+Trestle was founded in 2012 by artist and educator Rhia Hurt and a team of artists and supporters including Mary Negro and Ajit Kumar, among others.
 Working in Gowanus, they became involved with the local artist community and soon discovered that many of their peers were lacking a supportive environment to develop their work and make connections with others in the art world.
-Wanting to meet this need, they started Trestle Gallery and began developing exhibition and educational programs with the goal of supporting local artists, curators, and educators and reach a greater community.
+Wanting to meet this need, they started Trestle and began developing exhibition and educational programs with the goal of supporting local artists, curators, and educators and reach a greater community.
 The name “Trestle” came from a type of structure built to pass over obstacles.
 Like its namesake, the gallery was designed to be a support for artists, providing opportunities for them to show their work, network, and learn from each other.

-Trestle Gallery and its satellite location, Trestle Projects, host 15-20 exhibitions each year.
+Trestle and its satellite location, Trestle Projects, host 10-15 exhibitions each year.
 Since being established as a non-profit art gallery in 2012, Trestle has showcased the work of over 2000 local and international contemporary artists from over 35 countries.
 Trestle welcomes over 6,500 visitors annually.

 Who We Are